anandxyz/EDS-PBL/README.md

-# EDS-PBL
-# an application for Customer Segmentation with Machine Learning(K-means Clustering) using Python
+# An application for Customer Segmentation with Machine Learning(K-means Clustering) using Python
 # Project Done by
 # Anand Raj